MushroomObserver/numbat/README.md

 it still complaining about webpacker which may or may not be related.

+Trying to run webpacker:install
+Tried getting a simple project running from scratch so I could generate a webpacker.yml to use, but failed at that.
+Failures included a bus error.

+Along the way switched to Ruby 2.6.8.

+Ended up doing a find for webpacker.yml and found: rails/vendor/bundle/ruby/2.6.0/gems/webpacker-4.3.0/test/test_app/config/webpacker.yml which I copies to rails/config and it seems to be working.

+The next problem is with mysql2:

+Mysql2::Error::ConnectionError (Can't connect to local MySQL server through socket '/run/mysqld/mysqld.sock' (2))

+which I remember digging into a bit yesterday.
+Not sure what's causing that yet.

 In theory you should be able to do:

     docker-compose build